Install and Dual Boot Zorin OS 17.2 Beta and Windows – Best Looking Linux!

 Creating Partition to Dual Boot Zorin OS

 On the Windows desktop, right-click on the start menu and select “Disk Partition”.
 Here, we will shrink our C or D drive to make space to dual-boot Zorin.
-Right-click on the C or D drive and select shrink and choose the desired storage space, usually 20 GB or more.
+Right-click on the C or D drive select shrink and choose the desired storage space, usually 20 GB or more.
 Create the partition by following the instructions and don’t change anything.

 creating partition in windows create partition program

-Download Zorin OS 17 Beta
+Download Zorin OS 17.2

 To start with the dual Boot Zorin OS process, we need to download some necessary files first.
 Firstly, visit the official Zorin OS website and download the latest Zorin OS ISO image file.
 Moreover, we have three versions of Zorin OS.
 The first one is the paid one which is called the Zorin OS Pro version.
 It comes with additional apps, features, builds, and dedicated support too.

-However, for most users, the Zorin OS core version would be ideal unless you have a system older than 15 years.
+However, for most users, the Zorin OS 17.2 core version would be ideal unless you have a system older than 15 years.
 For teat, you need to download the Zorin OS Lite version.
 Additionally, we need a program to create a bootable USB and for that, we will download the RUFUS program or Balena Etcher.

 Create a Bootable USB Drive